yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-2.md

 Now if you run this and click on the Up button you will see the temperature field appear and increment.

 Side effects are the correct way to generate output from inside a behavior.
-Although a side effect is created inside a behavior it will only run after all needed behaviors have completed running.
+Although a side effect is created inside a behavior, it will only run after all other behaviors have completed running.
 This ensures that all our internal state has settled before calling code that may potentially access it.

 Side effects do not have a restriction on what resources they can access, unlike the behavior in which they are defined.

 ### Down

-We can add the handling for our Down button
+We can add the handling for our Down button in a similar way.

 {{< highlight javascript "hl_lines=6-9">}}
     this.up = this.moment();